-- Here is the work-around provided by Parallels Technical Support: - Since this test was originally performed Parallels has released newer versions, which surely correct the above problem. - The work-around was successful in solving the FORMAT problem in both versions 10 and 13 of Parallels Desktop.
+- Here is the work-around provided by Parallels Technical Support: - The work-around was successful in solving the FORMAT problem in both versions 10 and 13 of Parallels Desktop.
 It will probably work in versions 11 or 12 but MegaVoice has no way to confirm that. - MegaVoice assumes no responsibility for any damage to the user's system(s) and/or devices caused by executing this script. - The script is a series of commands contained within a Windows command (BAT) file. - Before executing the script, it is strongly recommended to take a snapshot of the Parallels VM first.
-If something goes wrong, you can roll back to the snapshot. - Start the VM. - Click on the Parallels icon on the menu bar (|). - Select Actions | Take a Snapshot. - Download a ZIP file containing the command script here. - The ZIP file contains a command file named "prl_strg_un.bat". - > Extract the file to the Windows desktop. - Make sure Parallels Tools is currently installed.
+If something goes wrong, you can roll back to the snapshot. - > Start the VM. - Click on the Parallels icon on the menu bar (|). - Select Actions | Take a Snapshot. - Download a ZIP file containing the command script here. - The ZIP file contains a command file named "prl strg un.bat". - > Extract the file to the Windows desktop. - Make sure Parallels Tools is currently installed.
 If you are not sure, the easiest way to determine that is to check installed programs in Windows from the "Programs and Features" dialog in Control Center (Windows 7 and 8.x) or the "Apps" dialog in Settings (Windows 10).
 If it is not installed, install it before proceeding (a Windows reboot will be required afterwards). - If you apply this fix with Parallels Tools not installed and then install Parallels Tools later, this will undo the fix!
 The command script will have to be re-run after Parallels Tools is installed. - Right-click on the file and choose "Run as Administrator". - Once the script finishes, you will need to restart the Windows VM. - After Windows reboots, try to format a USB device to test the fix.